grp06/look-rainbowkit-doesnt-work/README.md

 - run `./ngrok http 3000`

-- Open the URL that ngrok generates for you
+- Open the URL that ngrok generates for you (on an iOS device)

 - tap "connect wallet"